 The Royal Mint’s 1925-dated Gold Sovereign coin is a historical release with a fascinating twist.
 While these coins display the date of the last sovereign struck at The Royal Mint in London during the reign of King George V, the coins were actually struck from 1949 to 1951 under King George VI.
-Distinguished from original 1925 sovereigns by noticeably higher rims, the 1949-51 restrikes are extremely with fewer than 900,000 issued.
+Distinguished from original 1925 sovereigns by noticeably higher rims, the 1949-51 restrikes are extremely rare with fewer than 900,000 issued.

 Fascinating tale of ‘world’s most famous gold coin’